1. When to use WebSocket vs REST

 if __name__ == "__main__":

 asyncio.run(stream_forever())pip install websockets7.
-Production checklist
+Using the trades channel

 - Reconnect with exponential backoff + jitter.